 Cool fall weather makes the perfect time for a family trip to the farm, and South Carolina's got lots of them.
 Everyone from Nana to the newborn can enjoy seeing animals like goats, pigs, and horses, plus most farms offer plenty of onsite activities to turn any fall day into an anticipated yearly tradition.
-If you're on the coast, take a trip to Legare Farms or Holiday Farms; Midlands folks will love Clinton Sease Farms or Lever Farms; and Upstate dwellers can count on Berry Acres Farm or Stewart's Farm for family fun.
+If you're on the coast, take a trip to Legare Farms or Holiday Farms; Midlands folks will love Clinton Sease Farms or Lever Farms; and Upstate dwellers can count on Stewart's Farm for family fun.

 You don't have to be German to love Oktoberfest.
 Typically filled with kielbasa, lederhosen, and das boot beers, Oktoberfest delights with traditional German music, dancing, cuisine and, of course, beer.
 Though usually only short-lived weekend festivals, you'll find plenty of them across South Carolina, including Columbia, Charleston, Rock Hill, and the authentic German-roots town of Walhalla.